 Increased Customer Loyalty

-Even though offering free shipping seems to be considered a short term strategy since it is widely known for increasing sales and improving average order value; it also boosts your customer loyalty and has a long term impact on your eCommerce business when used effectively.
+Even though offering free shipping seems to be considered a short-term strategy since it is widely known for increasing sales and improving average order value; it also boosts your customer loyalty and has a long-term impact on your eCommerce business when used effectively.
 Such that, according to a report from CIRP, Amazon Prime members spend an average of $1,500 annually whereas Amazon customers who are not Prime members spend an average of $625.
 In another study, Compete found that overall customer satisfaction is 10% lower for those who paid for shipping compared to those who did not.
-Thus, it shall also be regarded as a retention strategy which will ultimately determine the success of any business.
+Thus, it shall also be regarded as a retention strategy that will ultimately determine the success of any business.